MobileChromeApps/cordova-plugin-service-worker-push/README.md

     "aps" : {
 	"content-available" : 1,
 	"priority" : 5,
-	"property1" : "myDataString",
-	"property2" : "moreData",
-	...
+    },
+    "foo" : [ "thing1", "thing2"]
 }
-}
 ```
-Replace property1 etc. with your own data.
+Replace foo with your own data.
 This data will be provided within the event object given to the push event handler in your service worker script.